Freedom of Information Publication Scheme

-This publication scheme follows the model prepared and approved by the Information Commissioner.
+This publication scheme follows the model publication scheme developed for the Higher Education sector by the Information Commissioner’s Office (ICO).
 This College makes information available to the public as part of its normal activities.
-The information covered is set out in the classes of information recommended by the Information Commissioner which are listed below.
-The College intends:
+The information covered is set out in the classes recommended by ICO.
+In relation to that information where it is held, the College intends:

-- to publish, or otherwise make available as a matter of routine, information described in this scheme;
+- to publish or make it available as a matter of routine;

-- to publish the methods by which information is routinely made available so that it can be easily identified and accessed by members of the public;
+- to publish the methods by which it is routinely made available so that it can be easily identified and accessed by members of the public;

-- to produce a schedule of any fees charged for access to information which is made available;
+- to produce a schedule of any fees for accessing it.

-Any requests for information, questions, comments or complaints relating to this scheme should be sent in writing to the College’s Freedom of Information Officer.
+Any requests for information, questions, comments or complaints relating to this scheme should be sent in writing to the College’s Freedom of Information Officer, who is the Senior Bursar.

 Classes of Information